Akshaysonawane/surveytool/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Please visit the Link https://survey-tool-eca20.web.app/ to view the project.

 ## Project Description
 This project captures survey answers from users and create a commulative graphical representation from it.
 The project displays questions and/or results based on survey type selected from drop down.